In Association with Amazon.com

 Kelly believes the vacationers in the park were the same people who terrorized them the night before.
 She says they were followed.
 Alice opens one of the compartments to make coffee and a huge rattlesnake leaps out.
 With all the screaming and everyone in a panic, Frank crashes the vehicle into a tree.
 To the group's horror, they find a second snake.

 Frank and Roger are nearly bitten but they manage to kill the creatures.
-(Frank disposes of one with a ski pole, while Roger grabs one and bashes it against a wall.)
-Kelly wonders what other surprises might be hidden and the men check out the RV to be sure that it's safe.
+(Frank disposes of one with a ski pole, while Roger grabs the other and bashes it against a wall.)
+Kelly wonders what other surprises might be hidden and the men check out the RV to be sure it's safe.

 As they're about to take off for Amarillo, they discover something is wrong with the engine.
 Roger offers to go out with a flashlight but Kelly is terrified that the cult members might be outside.
 The group decides to spend the night in that spot.